Disc Fragmentation. III. The need for a new paradigm for formation of planets within close binary systems: Non fragmenting disc

 In the right panel of Fig.~\ref{fig:sec-motion}, the dashed line shows the gap opening mass, $M_{\rm gap}$, for the disc at the time of planet injection.
 At this planet mass, the \cite{CridaEtal06} parameter is equal to 1, and the planet is expected to open a very deep gap. $M_{\rm gap}$ is computed using eq.
 10 from \cite{BaruteauEtal14a}, assuming the \cite{Shakura73} disc viscosity parameter of $\alpha = 0.03$, as relevant for gravito-turbulent discs \citep[e.g.,][]{Gammie01,Rice05,BaruteauEtal11}.
 Our two "oligarch" mass objects initially migrate inward very rapidly in the type-I regime, crossing the $M_{\rm gap}$ line at $30-40$~au, when they reach the mass of $\sim 25\mj$.
 Since gap opening takes a finite time \citep{MalikEtal15}, they continue to migrate in some more, gaining more and more mass.
 Eventually, the oligarchs start migrating in the much slower type II regime.

 Note that the $M_{\rm p} = 1, 3\mj$ planets migrate to $R\sim 2$~au but may migrate outward and then back, similar to planet P1 in \S \ref{sec:fragmenting_disc}.
 As we noted there, the planet stops close to the inner boundary of our computational domain due to a strong positive gradient in $\Sigma$.
 This is an artefact of the open boundary conditions.
 We also suggested in \S \ref{sec:fragmenting_disc} that the back-and-forth motion of the planet occurs due to the sculpting of the disc near the boundary by the planet; its mass is smaller but comparable to $M_{\rm gap}$ at $R_{\rm in}$.
-Fig. \ref{fig:1d-disc} shows the azimuthally averaged disc surface density for the $M_{\rm p} = 1\mj$ simulation for several representative times.
-We observe that before the planet reached its final position ($\sim 1.7$~au), the disc surface density there is as high as $10^4$g/cm$^2$.
+Fig. \ref{fig:1d-disc} shows the azimuthally averaged disc surface density for the $M_{\rm p} = 1\mj$ and $M_{\rm p} = 12\mj$ simulation for several representative times.
+For the $M_{\rm p} = 1\mj$ case, we observe that before the planet reached its final position ($\sim 1.7$~au), the disc surface density there is as high as $10^4$g/cm$^2$.
 However, as the planet gets "parked", it has more time to reassert its infleunce on the surrounding disc, which leads to it openning the gap there.
 Part of the material then gets pushed inside the inner boundary.
 This shows that the final position of the planet could be inside $R_{\rm in}$ for these experiments, if we had a smaller inner boundary.
 On the other hand, we note that the exact disc structure in the inner disc depends on disc viscosity and other physics, hence the final position of the planets may vary accordingly.
+For the $M_{\rm p} = 12\,\mj$ case, the secondary undergoes rapid inward migration and opens a deep, wide gap extending from $\sim 4$ to $\sim 30$~au.
+The surface density within the gap is strongly depleted, effectively separating the inner and outer disc.
+The secondary subsequently stalls at $\sim 15$~au.